truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 `id` is the identifier for the dataset found in the output of the `storage dataset query`.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns a table with type, service, and attachments for the specified pool ID.
+The command returns a table with user and options for the specified dataset identifier.

 {{< expand "Pool_Dataset_Permissions Properties" "v" >}}
 Permissions are specified as either a POSIX or NFSV4 acl.
 This method is a wrapper around filesystem.setperm, filesystem.setacl, and filesystem.chown.